silvercrypto888/platinum_ecosystem/README.md

 1. To document open-source code for the Platinum Ecosystem on the X1 Blockchain
 2. To serve as a Newbie Dev Guide for aspiring new X1 devs

-The guide will be very simple and assume minimal prior skills, with some handholding. :\) The topics covered may go through Token-2022 Extensions such as interest rates, and airdrops/snapshots for top 20 holders.
+The guide will be very simple and assume minimal prior skills, with plenty of handholding. :\) The topics covered may go through Token-2022 Extensions such as interest rates, and airdrops/snapshots for top 20 holders.
 However, this guide will likely go no further than that.
 This guide can allow aspiring X1 Builders to easily launch token ecosystems with extensions that they desire, like interest rates.
 This guide also shares how to perform highly generous and competitive industry practices (airdrops and burned LP) to help attract a following in the X1 community!

-Familiarity (but not much knowledge) is expected:
+Basic exposure (but not much knowledge and familiarity) is expected with:
-1. Basic familiarity with Windows and Command Prompt.
+1. Basic exposure to Windows and Command Prompt.
 This tutorial is primarily intended for Windows users.
-2. Basic familiarity with blockchains, sending funds, etc.
+2. Basic exposure to blockchains, crypto wallets, sending funds, etc.

-(Linux or Windows Subsystem for Linux is very useful for making advanced dApps, but is not necessary for this tutorial)
+(Basic exposure to programming principles is highly useful for the tutorial, but not strictly necessary.
+Linux or Windows Subsystem for Linux is very useful for making advanced dApps, but is not necessary for this tutorial)

 ## Dipping Your Toe Into Building on X1

-X1 is an SVM-compatible blockchain, which means that devs can use the Solana CLI.
+X1 is an SVM (Solana Virtual Machine) compatible blockchain, which means that devs can use the Solana CLI to build on X1.
 To get started wih the CLI:

 1. [Install the Solana CLI](https://docs.solanalabs.com/cli/install) using instructions for your OS.
 2. Verify installation: Start Command Prompt (or Linux bash) and type `solana --version`.